Revi-Studios/Flutter-Todo-app/README.md

-# Todo-App in *Flutter*
+# Todo App written in *Flutter*
-This is a project built for the purpos of learning flutter.
+This project was built as a learn-by-doing project for learning flutter.
 It is a simple android todo app.
-By learning flutter I am also learning the Dart programming langauge.
+Learning flutter also meant learning the [Dart Programming Language](https://dart.dev/).

 ## Content:
  1. [**How do I get the app?**](#how-do-i-get-the-app)